-Worldwide evolutions of Agriculture (environmental and societal changes) raise issues on paradigm shift in plant breeding and plant protection.
-This course aims at guessing and designing the upcoming crop varieties and plant protection strategies to be developed in future production chains within an applied multidisciplinary context.
+Changes affecting agriculture at the world level (environmental and societal changes) bring questions about paradigm shift in crop breeding and health.
+This course aims at guessing and designing the upcoming crop varieties and plant protection strategies to be developed in future production chains.

 This course will bring scientific bases and methods to reflect on evolutions of plant breeding and plant protection at the global level.
-It will provide guidelines to conceive new plant models and protection systems in line with natural resources preservation, and integrate them into either innovative or traditional farming systems.
-Finally, this course aims at making students acquire additional operational skills (ability to identify a problem, group work, knowledge mobilization, imagination, initiative, ability for synthesis) and discover careers in plant breeding and crop protection sectors.
+Students will learn how to design new plant ideotypes and plant protection systems in line with natural resources preservation, and integrate them into either innovative or traditional farming systems.
+Finally, this course aims at making students acquire additional operational skills and discover careers in plant breeding and crop protection sectors.

 Students are required to: (1) attend all classes, discussion and on-site visit sections, (2) informally and formally participate in class and all exercises, (3) prepare an essay on a synthesis case study, and (4) take a final oral examination.